peterpeterparker/daviddalbusco.com/src/blog/server-sent-events-pubsub-typescript.md

 }
 ```

-A few things worth noting:

-The singleton pattern keeps one connection per app, not one per component.
+I used a singleton to keep one connection per app, not one per component.
 Components subscribe and unsubscribe, but the underlying `EventSource` is shared.
 The goal is to avoid opening one connection per component and overloading the backend.
 It's not a guarantee, but it's a good-faith effort on the client side.

 The `subscribe` overloads are how TypeScript knows which callback type to expect.
 The implementation signature accepts the union, but callers get the specific type based on what they pass in.

 `Result<T>` instead of throwing makes error handling explicit at the call site.
 The stream either worked or it didn't, and the caller decides what to do.

+Before acting, `open()` and `close()` check the connection's `readyState`.
+Calling `open()` twice, for example, returns a typed error instead of silently doing nothing.

+Finally, rather than looking up a single event, `#dispatch` loops over arrays of order and delivery events, since a single SSE message can batch multiple updates of each type.

 ---

-## Using it in a Svelte component
+## Using it in the UI

-Rather than wiring up the subscription in every component that needs it, we can create a wrapper component that handles the lifecycle and passes the data down to its children.
+Rather than wiring up the subscription in every component that needs it, I created a wrapper component that handles the lifecycle and passes the data down to its children.
 The example below is for orders, but delivery would look fairly similar.

+> I used Svelte here, but the same idea applies in any framework.
+The code I shared above is agnostic.

 ```javascript
 <script lang="ts">